devzendo/transputer-macro-assembler/README.md

 via macros and ALIGN/DB/DD/DW directives.
 Its input language is a small subset of Microsoft MASM 5.1.

+Future intentions:
-It also understands variants of the Transputer assembly language when the CPU directive selects a Transputer variant.
+* To natively understand variants of the Transputer assembly language when the CPU directive selects a Transputer variant.
 Initially targetting the T800.

-The future intention is to also build ELF object files.
+* Build ELF object files.

 The assembler is to be used in the building of the [transputer-eforth](https://bitbucket.org/devzendo/transputer-eforth) eForth